What are plastic-free cleaning products?

 Plastic-free laundry detergent

 Our plastic-free Laundry Powder is an ultra-concentrated alternative to liquid detergent, pods, sheets, and strips.
-It’s available in cardboard and steel canisters, as well as low-waste paper refill bags — no single-use plastic jugs or dissolvable PVA.
+It’s available in paper-and-steel canisters, as well as low-waste paper refills — no single-use plastic jugs or dissolvable PVA.

 Plastic-free stain removers

 Our Soap Stick and Oxygen Brightener are effective plastic-free stain removers.
 Soap Stick is a solid bar of vegetable soap that is effective at spot-treating fabric stains before a wash cycle.
 Oxygen Brightener is a powdered bleach alternative and laundry booster that pairs well with our Laundry Powder.
-It’s available in a cardboard and steel canister or paper refill bag.
+It’s available in a paper-and-steel canister or paper refill.

 Single-use plastic-free all-purpose cleaner